Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Hecke algebra, cuspidal representations, types and covering pairs

 We define, as in \cite{bernstein1977induced}*{\S 1.8}, the normalized parabolic induction functor and normalized Jacquet functor

 We recall the following equivalent definitions for a cuspidal representation of $G$.

-\begin{definition}[\cite{bernstein1976representations}, \cite{kaplan2022note}] An irreducible representation $\pi$ of $G$ is called cuspidal if the following equivalent statements are satisfied: \begin{enumerate} \item $\pi$ does not occur as a subrepresentation of a parabolic induction $i_{P}^{G}(\rho)$ for any proper parabolic decomposition $P=MN$ and any irreducible representation $\rho$ of $M$.
+\begin{definition}[\cite{bernstein1977induced}, \cite{kaplan2022note}] An irreducible representation $\pi$ of $G$ is called cuspidal if the following equivalent statements are satisfied: \begin{enumerate} \item $\pi$ does not occur as a subrepresentation of a parabolic induction $i_{P}^{G}(\rho)$ for any proper parabolic subgroup $P=MN$ of $G$ and any irreducible representation $\rho$ of $M$.

-\item The Jacquet module $r_{N}(\pi)$ is zero for any proper parabolic decomposition $P=MN$ of $G$.
+\item The Jacquet module $r_{N}(\pi)$ is zero for any proper parabolic subgroup $P$ of $G$ with the unipotent radical $N$.

 \item Every matrix coefficient of $\pi$ is compact modulo the center.

 \end{enumerate}

 \end{definition}